-You don’t have to look far to find examples of great e-commerce return policies.
-Way back in 2010 (a century ago, in internet years), online shoe retailer Zappos had already figured out that the customers who make the most returns were also the ones who made the most purchases.
+You don’t have to look far to find examples of great eCommerce return policies.
+Way back in 2010 (a century ago, in internet years), online shoe retailer Zappos figured out that the customers who make the most returns were also the ones who made the most purchases.
 Shoe fit is tricky, so Zappos needed a return policy that would reassure customers that they wouldn’t be stuck with shoes they didn’t like.
 The site (now owned by Amazon) offers free shipping on returns and gives customers a whole year to send back shoes that don’t work out.

 Another excellent example is Estée Lauder, which turned around its returns program by creating a system for processing unwanted makeup and perfume.
 The company’s $1.3 million investment in scanners to put returns back into stock paid off.
-Harvard Business Review reported the effort led to a savings of $500,000 in labor expenses.
+Harvard Business Review reported that the effort led to a savings of $500,000 in labor expenses.
 It also created a secondary market for the returned products with annual revenue of a quarter of a million dollars.

 - Be transparent.
 Put links to your returns policy in prominent locations on multiple pages.
 List your customer service contact information near the top and bottom of the page.
 Allow your customers to track returns and refunds the same way they track their orders.
 Send email confirmation.
 Transparency will win you a lot of good will.

 - Include the form of the refund in your policy.
 Be clear about what kind of refunds you offer, such as a refund to a credit card, exchange, or store credit.
 It’s important for your customer to know what kind of refund they can expect before they buy your product.

 - Keep it positive.
 Yes, it’s a return policy, but it doesn’t have to be full of harsh and punitive language.
 Keep your tone light and friendly, while you communicate the information your customers need.